YasmineBB/saucehub/README.md

  ### Images

-The images used in the site have a darker tone in nature Landing Page Hero Image
+The images used in the site have a darker, grey tone to them.
+- Landing Page Hero Image
 The landing page includes a hero image of a basket of chillies and the colours are stark against the grey background which stands out to the user.
-Beneath the image is some leading text which, alongside the photo, hopes to show the user that this page will offer what they are looking for and provide them with incentive to stay.
-This slogan text also links to the Find Your Sauce and Make your sauce pages when hovered over on desktop view, and highlighted in green on mobile view.
+-

 ### Layout